Archive for the ‘Social Collaboration’ Category

 What is your collaboration style?
 French Garden or English Garden?
 (Infographic)

 Two top managers disagree profoundly.
 Abel, CEO of a happening young startup, believes that if he gives his team room to be creative, everything will fall in place for the company.
 Abraham, President at a large real estate agency, won’t hear a word of it.
-According to him, you need to give people context – in terms of clearly defined responsibilities, processes and roles - so that they can channel their creativity to improve the organization.
-Their attitudes also determine their collaboration software decisions.
+According to him, you need to give people context - in terms of clearly defined responsibilities, processes and roles - so that they can channel their creativity to improve the organization.

 Neither of them is completely right.
 They are right in their own situations.
 Through a gardening metaphor, the following infographic studies these two broad approaches to collaborating in organizations.
 Which one are you?